Venezuelans vote for lawmakers and governors as opposition calls for election boycott

 The election is the first to allow broad voter participation since last year's presidential contest, which President Nicolás Maduro claimed to have won despite credible evidence to the contrary.
 It is taking place two days after the government detained dozens of people, including a prominent opposition leader, and linked them to an alleged plot to hinder the vote.

-About an hour after polls opened, around a dozen voters were outside the country's largest voting center, located in the capital — a stark contrast with the hundreds who were already in line around the same time for the July 28 presidential election.
-An increased police presence was noticeable across Caracas, where squad cars with lights on dotted quiet neighborhoods.
+In the first hours after polls opened, members of the military outnumbered voters in some voting centers in the capital, Caracas.
+No lines formed outside the centers, including the country’s largest — a stark contrast with the hundreds of people gathered around the same time for the July 28 presidential election.

+“I’m not going to vote," said truck driver Carlos León, 41, standing near a desolate polling station in Caracas.
+"I don’t believe in the (electoral authority).
+I don’t think they’ll respect the vote.
+Nobody forgets what happened in the presidential elections.
+It’s sad, but it’s true.”

 Voter participation, in the eyes of the opposition, legitimizes Maduro’s claim to power and his government’s repressive apparatus, which after the July presidential election detained more than 2,000 people including protesters, poll workers, political activists and minors, to quash dissent.
 Meanwhile, the ruling party is already touting overwhelming victory across the country, just as it has done in previous regional elections regardless of opposition participation.